London in Spring: A Photo Diary

 Skygarden London

-As the name says it, it is a garden in the sky – in one of the tallest buildings in London.
-You will not only get a stunning view of the city from above, but you will also drink a coffee and eat a piece of cake in a garden.
+As the name says, it is a garden in the sky – in one of the tallest buildings in London.
+You will get a stunning view of the city from above, drink coffee, and eat a piece of cake in a garden.

 The Cotswolds